-West Hills College Coalinga Students and the community can enjoy a variety of nutritious and delicious meals in the WHCC Café.
+Coalinga College Students and the community can enjoy a variety of nutritious and delicious meals in the Coalinga College Café.
 The well trained and friendly staff works diligently to prepare hearty and nutritious meals for students, staff and the community.
-West Hills College Coalinga Food Services also caters to campus and community events.
-Additional information can be found by contacting the Café at 559.934.2365 and at the website www.westhillscollege.com/coalinga/student-life/cafe/
+Coalinga College Food Services also caters to campus and community events.
+Additional information can be found by contacting the Café at 559.934.2365 and at the website westhillscollege.com/coalinga/student-life/cafe/

-See Administrative Procedures and Board Policies at https://westhillscollege.com/district/administration/board-of-trustees/policies-and-procedures.php
+See Administrative Procedures and Board Policies at https://westhillscollege.com/district/administration/board-of-trustees/ policies-and-procedures.php